Compliance

 Workers with Disabilities

 Healthcare employs many workers with disabilities—hearing impairments, mobility limitations, chronic conditions.
-AI tools (especially video interview analysis) can discriminate against disabled healthcare workers.
+AI tools (especially video interview analysis) can discriminate against disabled healthcare workers, violating the Americans with Disabilities Act (ADA).
+The EEOC's ADA enforcement guidance applies directly to AI accommodations.
+Additionally, the ADA requires interactive processes for accommodations, which must be extended to AI-driven assessments.

 AI Hiring Laws That Apply to Healthcare